My story

 In the early 1990s, a good friend of mine (and fantastic novelist), Jason Hough, introduced me to 3D graphics with Lightwave, which completely blew my mind.
 I spent countless hours learning Lightwave, Alias Sketch, and 3D Studio, eventually incorporating my 3D renders alongside traditional techniques in the creation of illustrations for game universes such as Traveller2300ADGURPS and others.

-The advent of affordable, high resolution SLA 3D printing on the desktop has provided a way to bring my 3D designs into the physical world as models and miniatures.
+The advent of affordable, high resolution 3D printing on the desktop has provided a way to bring my 3D designs into the physical world as models and miniatures.

 Teddy Lindsey